It's Open Enrollment Season. Have You Taken a Good Look at an HSA?

 For high-income investors who are maxing out other tax-sheltered accounts, the high-deductible healthcare plan/HSA combo is close to a no-brainer.

 A previous version of this article was published on Oct.
 21, 2019.

 In one of the biggest changes to employee benefits in decades, high-deductible healthcare plans are appearing on more and more benefits menus, and these plans are experiencing dramatic growth in enrollment as a result.
-Just 2% of employers offered HDHPs in 2002; by 2014, three fourths of employers were offering such plans.
-Twenty-four percent of workers were covered by a HDHP in 2015, according to data from the Kaiser Family Foundation; 10 years ago, just 4% of workers were covered by an HDHP.
+Thirty percent of workers were covered by a HDHP in 2019, according to data from the Kaiser Family Foundation; in 2014, 20% of workers were covered by an HDHP.

 For some employees, the decision to participate in an HDHP is a choice; it appears alongside a traditional healthcare insurance plan like a preferred provider organization.
-But for an increasing share of employees, the HDHP is the only game in town: In 2015, for example, nearly a third of all employers offered it as the sole health-insurance option.
+But for some, the HDHP is their sole health-insurance option.

 Yet despite their rapid uptake--or perhaps more aptly, because of it--there's widespread confusion about how HDHPs work, and how best to use the health savings accounts that are typically offered in conjunction with them.
 More affluent employees, in particular, are forgoing valuable tax benefits by not steering their HSA balances toward long-term investments.
 And even employees who are using a "spend as they go" approach to their HSAs should consider using the accounts to take advantage of the tax breaks.
 If you've forgone the HDHP/HSA combo in the past, use open-enrollment season for employee benefits to revisit it.